-"It takes money to make money" is a cliché in the business world, but it points to a very real issue.
-Investors and company management need a way to estimate how much capital is needed to produce growth in sales.
+"It takes money to make money" is a cliché in the business world, but it points to a very real issue that businesses – regardless of size – must contend with.
+Investors and a company's management need a way to estimate how much capital is needed to produce growth in sales.
 A capital turnover ratio measures how capital-intensive a business's existing operations are, and therefore provides insight into future capital requirements.

 Capital Turnover Ratio